anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ## 7. Python Environment Setup

-Python was used as the main programming language.
+Python was used as the main programming language throughout the project.

 A virtual environment was created so that project dependencies could be installed separately from the main Python installation.